avinash8526/List2CSV-Sublime-Plugin/README.md

 ----------

-If you have a list , select all and press `ctrl`+`alt`+`,` or right click on mouse and select option "Convert List To CSV"
+If you have a list , select all and press `ctrl`+`alt`+`,` or right click on mouse and select option "Convert List To CSV" watch a `youtube` demo on how to use it `http://www.youtube.com/watch?v=W1HLoRRxKRk`